vindar/ILI9341_T4/README.md

 ```
 The `TOUCH_CS` and `TOUCH_IRQ` pin should be specified only if the screen has an associated XPT2046 touchscreen *on the same spi bus as the screen*, otherwise, just omit the last two parameters.

 **Remark.** The `DC_PIN`, `SCK_PIN`, `MOSI_PIN`, `MISO_PIN` are mandatory, the other ones can be set to 255.
-As already mentioned, use a hardware cs pin for DC whenever possible to benefit from hardware speedup.
+As already mentioned, use a hardware CS pin for DC whenever possible to benefit from hardware speedup.

 #### (b) Memory framebuffers

-We need at least one memory frame buffer that we will use to draw onto:
+We need at least one memory framebuffer that we will use to draw onto:
 ```
 uint16_t fb[240*320]; // our memory framebuffer.
 The screen has size 240 x 320 with color in 16 bits - RGB565 format
 ```